TymeFly/eel/README.md

 #### EEL Context

 The EEL Context manages the compile time settings and any state information.
-An EelContext can be used to compile multiple EEL Expressions.
+An EelContext can be used by many EEL Expressions.

-The client can use the Context to:
+The EEL Context can:
-* Read information about the current version of EEL
+* Return information about the current version of EEL
 * Set the precision for maths operations
 * Import **U**ser **D**efined **F**unctions (UDFs).
 * Guard against rogue expressions causing Denial Of Service (DOS) attacks by: